4.10.25. Request for Supply Arrangements

 PWGSC-TPSGC 9400-4, Contract

 - Contracting officers will set the contracting limits in the SA document for the identified users as defined in the supply arrangement, as the case may be.
-For supply arrangements for goods, services or construction, contracting officers may set the maximum contract limit using the Appendix C - Treasury Board Contracts Directive, as a guide.
-The TB Contracts Directive sets the dollar limit for contract entry for goods, services and construction, above which departments must seek the approval of TB to enter into the contract.
+For supply arrangements for goods, services or construction, contracting officers may set the maximum contract limit using the Appendix A: Contracting Approvals of the Directive on the Management of Procurement, as a guide.
+The Directive sets the dollar limit for contract entry for goods, services and construction, above which departments must seek the approval of TB to enter into the contract.

 - A legal contract does not exist between Canada and the supplier until a contract is awarded through the completion of form PWGSC-TPSGC 9400-4.